 - Retinol stimulates cell turnover.
 Exfoliation is essential for youthful-looking, healthy skin.
 By removing the dead skin cells on a regular basis, new, healthier cells are able to emerge and your complexion also looks smoother.

 - Retinol addresses acne.
 Retinol is widely used for the treatment of acne, but it is also used to combat skin damage that results from the sun and aging.
-While Retinol works to help reduce telltale signs of aging, it also treats “acne-ridden” skin.
+While Retinol works to help reduce telltale signs of aging, it also treats “problem-ridden” skin.
 Adult acne is common, affecting 50 percent of women and dealing with both aging and acneic skin, and it can be particularly depressing.
 Fortunately, because of Retinol’s exfoliating benefits, it can also help in the treatment of acne by helping to remove dead skin cells that can clog pores, ultimately helping to prevent breakouts.

 - Retinol is less irritating than Retinoic Acid.
 Pure Retinoic acid is only available by prescription from your dermatologist.
 Though considered more potent than the over-the-counter counterparts, they are also more irritating to the skin with potential side effects like peeling and redness.

 - All forms of Retinoids (over the counter) must convert into Retinoic Acid in order for the body to absorb the ingredient, which in turn results in the benefits described above.